ziminl/musicplayer/README.md

 # musicplayer
-musicplayer but like spotifi listen together. - will use with my gf
+musicplayer but like spotify listen together. - will use with my gf

 i bought spotify but will have update for solo mode.